movahhedi/php-tutorial/php_security.md

 ```

 ### Always Sanitize + Get Vaccinated :)
 Always sanitize the user input.
 Again, "Never trust the user".
 We'll have an overview of some methods.
-In most cases you have to sanitize inputs for specifically tho.
+In most cases you have to sanitize inputs more specifically.

-##### Trimming Whitespaces
+#### Trimming Whitespaces
 [`trim()`](https://www.php.net/manual/en/function.trim.php) clears whitespaces from before and after the string.
 ```php
 $a = "     Hello    World   !    ";